 Private Network Clusters build on the security available in Standard Network Clusters by allowing clusters to be created without publicly routable IPs allocated to cluster nodes.
 All internode communication occurs within a private network.

-This configuration is security best practice and a security requirement for many organisations as it reduces the potential attack vectors to compromise servers running back end services.
+This configuration is a security best practice and a security requirement for many organizations as it reduces the potential attack vectors to compromise servers running back end services.

 Features of Private network clusters include:

 - Each client cluster is created in its own network environment (eg VPC in AWS) with no shared instances